 Wrong Genre Savvy: Several of the compacts and conspiracies are ultimately really not clued in how the World of Darkness actually works.

-The Keepers of the Source are basically completely clueless how mana actually works and insist on throwing themselves blindly at those who "abuse the Earth-Mother".
+The Keepers of the Source are basically completely clueless how mana actually works, being mislead by their own unique variant of Super Senses, and insist on throwing themselves blindly at those who "abuse the Earth-Mother".
 Meaning vampires, mages, and, especially, werewolves.
 It's noted they're lucky to have not all been slaughtered by now.

 Zombie Advocate: The Talbot Group, a.k.a.
 The Redeemers try to rehabilitate supernaturals, primarily focused on werewolves.
 This is still the World of Darkness, so sometimes even they need to solve problems with violence.
 In perspective though, they only solve it when there is no other resort.
 Often, they'll burn down a haunted house or forcibly exorcise a possessed, but to actually kill is a massive problem for the Talbot Group.